 Published in 1894, Rudyard Kipling’s The Jungle Book proved to be a hit with young and old alike.
 The Jungle Book’s stories of a human boy named Mowgli raised by animals in the wild made for riveting reading.
 In these tales, the animals proved to be both Mowgli’s allies and adversaries.
 Baloo the bear, Bagheera the panther and Shere Khan the tiger have all become famous characters in children’s literature.
 They even appeared in Kipling’s sequel, The Second Jungle Book, which debuted in 1895.

-The Jungle Book has inspired countless adaptations.
-The first live action film debuted in 1942, but the best-known movie version up until now was the 1967 animated Disney tale.
+The first live-action film debuted in 1942, but the best-known movie version up until now was the 1967 animated Disney tale.
 Disney took a lot of license with the original story and transformed it into a feel-good family musical.
 One of its songs, “The Bare Necessities,” was even nominated for an Academy Award.
 An interesting mix of actors lent their voices to the project.
 Sebastian Cabot, best known for the TV show Family Affair, played Bagheera, and bandleader Louis Prima played King Louie of the apes.
 Phil Harris, who was Baloo, went on to voice another animated bear for Disney, playing Little John in 1973’s Robin Hood.

 The voice of Mowgli, however, came from a rookie performer.
 Bruce Reitherman, the son of the film’s director Wolfgang Reitherman, played the endearing “man cub” in the film.
 He told the Express newspaper that “The voice of Mowgli required something special, in the sense that he had to be absolutely ordinary.
 It had to feel like a really average kid.”